Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

   * `expiry_days` is the number of days from now for the account on the compute nodes to expire.
 The default is 7 days from invocation time.
   * `ssh_public_key` is the path to an existing ssh public key to use.
-If not specified, a public/private key pair will be automatically generated.
+If not specified, a public/private key pair will be automatically generated only only Linux.
+If this is `null` or not specified on Windows, SSH tunnel creation will be disabled.
   * `generate_tunnel_script` property directs script to generate an SSH tunnel script for use with the compute nodes in the pool.
 * (required for N-Series VM instances) `gpu` property defines additional